Xceptance/xlt-documentation/content/en/load-testing/Advanced/_index.md

 ---
-title: "Setup a Load Test"
+title: "Advanced"

-weight: 500
+weight: 25
 type: docs

 description: >
-  How to setup the test suite to run as performance test and what load profiles are supported.
+  About advanced topics such as debugging, DNS, CI/CD and more.
 ---

 {{% pageinfo %}}